odan/aspnet-api/README.md

 ### Translation Usage

-The default language is english.
+The default and source language is english.

 Translating a simple message: